-Pesticides updated by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University, 02/15.
-Prepared by Marjan Kluepfel and J. McLeod Scott, HGIC Information Specialists, James H. Blake, Extension Plant Pathologist, and Clyde S. Gorsuch, Extension Entomologist, Clemson University.
+Pesticides updated by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University, 10/16.
+Originally prepared by Marjan Kluepfel and J. McLeod Scott, HGIC Information Specialists, James H. Blake, Extension Plant Pathologist, and Clyde S. Gorsuch, Extension Entomologist, Clemson University.
 Revised by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University.
-(New 07/99.
-Revised 12/06.)
+New 07/99.
+Revised 12/06.

 Chrysanthemums, or hardy garden mums, like full sun and fertile, well-drained soil.
 They need regular watering because their roots are very shallow.
 These hardy garden mums were recently placed in the genus Dendranthema, which is a now a separate genus from the marginally hardy florist mums.
 Drought will cause woody, stunted growth.
 Overwatering, on the other hand, causes yellowing leaves that blacken and drop.
 Although the list of diseases that may attack chrysanthemums is long, mums are relatively trouble-free.

 Several different kinds of fungi cause leaf spot on chrysanthemum: Septoria chrysanthemi, Septoria chrysanthemella, Alternaria species, and Cercospora chrysanthemi.
 Symptoms consist of spots on the leaves.
 These spots are at first yellowish, and then become dark brown and black, increasing from ⅛ to 1 inch or more in diameter.
 Leaves may wither prematurely.
 The lower leaves are infected first.
 With a hand lens white masses of spores may be seen on the leaf spots.